 Although the theme is most prevalent in her later works, a general impression of Arendt’s ideas on critical thought and judgment can already be found in her earlier works.
-Her later works that explicitly focus on the topic are therefore theoretical elaborations of central ideas on the importance of critical thought as they appear throughout her oeuvre.
+Her explicit focus in later works are theoretical elaborations of central ideas on the importance of critical thought as they appear throughout her oeuvre.
 An immediate cause for Hannah Arendt’s focus on the concept of thinking was her work on the Eichmann trial.
 As she writes in the introduction of The Life of the Mind, her striking insight on “the banality of evil” revealed that thoughtlessness, rather than pure hate or radical evil, was essential to the monstrous deeds that Eichmann was responsible for.
 Eichmann was not a sadist or an extreme idealist, nor simply too stupid to understand what was going on.
 Instead, a striking absence of thinking had protected Eichmann against the macabre facts of reality and enabled him to be a substantial actor within this reality, without feeling personal remorse or guilt afterwards.
 Onemight even say that the lack of thought withheld him from understanding and feeling the need for such a sense of guilt.
-Despite the emphasis on the importance of thinking, at the time of publication of Eichmann in JerusalemArendt had not yet written an extensive theory on what it was that was lacking exactly.She therefore started to reflect more explicitly on the topic, trying to clarify the relation between this apparently essential capacity to think and our ability to act morally.As Arendt formulates her own presumptions:
+Despite the emphasis on the importance of thinking, at the time of publication of Eichmann in JerusalemArendt had not yet written an extensive theory on what was lacking.She therefore started to reflect more explicitly on the topic, trying to clarify the relation between this apparently essential capacity to think and our ability to act morally.As Arendt formulates her own presumptions:

 Is our ability to judge, to tell right from wrong, beautiful from ugly, dependent upon our faculty of thought? … Could the activity of thinking as such, the habit of examining and reflecting upon whatever happens to come to pass, regardless of specific contingent and quite independent of results, could this activity be of such a nature that it “conditions” men against evil-doing?
 (LM 5)